ABMI/treatmentCycleExtraction/README.md

 ```
 # Then run the following :

-Create the target cohort for treatmentCycleExtraction :
+If you do not have cohort records, create the target cohort for treatmentCycleExtraction :
 ```r
 conceptIdSet <- c(443384,
                   4181344,